Constructing pseudo-Anosovs from expanding interval maps: Review of generalized pseudo-Anosovs

 The train track map $\phi$ induces an endomorphism $\tilde{\Phi}: \calR \to \calR$ which stretches the foliation of $\calR$ by horizontal lines by a factor of $\lambda$, and it scales the vertical foliation by a factor of $\lambda^{-1}$.
-Moreover, $\calR$ has boundary homeomorphic to a polygon each of whose sides contains a periodic point of $\tilde{\Phi}$, which is a homeomorphism except on $\partial \calR$.
-In order to obtain a homeomorphism we identify adjacent segments of $\partial \calR$ that are eventually mapped to the same segment under $\tilde{\Phi}$.
-The new quotient surface is homeomorphic to $S^2$, and the periodic orbit on $\partial \calR$ becomes a single point, called the \textit{point at infinity}.
+This map $\tilde{\Phi}$ is a homeomorphism except on the boundary of $\calR$.
+This boundary is a topological circle and contains a periodic orbit of $\tilde{\Phi}$.
+After identifying adjacent segments of this circle that eventually map to the same segment, we obtain a homeomorphism $\Phi$ in the quotient.
+This new quotient surface is homeomorphic to $S^2$, and the periodic orbit on $\partial \calR$ becomes a single point, called the \textit{point at infinity}.
 The induced map $\Phi: S^2 \to S^2$ inherits stable and unstable foliations, and is a \textit{generalized pseudo-Anosov}.

 \begin{defn} A \textit{generalized pseudo-Anosov} is a homeomorphism $\phi$ of a compact surface $S$ such that the following hold: \begin{enumerate} \item There exists a number $\lambda>1$ and two transverse singular measured foliations $(\calF_u, \mu_u)$, $(\calF_s, \mu_s)$ of $S$ such that